Metroidvania: History

 During this time, the gothic horror-themed platformer series Castlevania was gaining popularity.
 The original Castlevania (1986, NES) featured discrete levels that the player completed in a sequential manner.
 It was followed by Vampire Killer (1986, MSX) and Castlevania II: Simon's Quest (1987, NES) which experimented with non-linear adventure gameplay, before the series returned to the more linear style of the original Castlevania.
 Series lead Koji Igarashi found that as they continued to produce sequels to cater to fans of the series, experienced players would race through the levels, while new players to the series would struggle with some stages.
 To try to make a title that would be more widely appreciated across play levels and extend the gameplay time of the title, Igarashi and others on his team looked toward the ideas used by The Legend of Zelda series into the development of Castlevania: Symphony of the Night (1997, PlayStation).
 With Symphony of the Night, Igarashi introduced new concepts into the Castlevania series from Zelda such as a large open world to explore and the need to acquire key items to enter certain areas, elements already present in non-linear platformers like Super Metroid.
 However, Symphony of the Night distinguished itself from prior non-linear platformers via the incorporation of console role-playing game elements with the means for the player to improve their character's attributes through an experience system.
 The changes for Symphony of the Night proved popular with players, and most subsequent games in the series would follow this formula.
 With the releases of Super Metroid and Castlevania: Symphony of the Night, the formula these games presented would form the foundations of what are considered Metroidvanias today.
 Castlevania: Symphony of the Night had also become a critical and financial success over time, establishing that there was a desire by players for Metroidvania-style games.
-As this neologism started to be adopted, Igarashi reacted that the genre should really be called a "Zeldavania", as Symphony of the Night was inspired by Zelda, not Metroid.
-Other figures in the game industry have since used Zeldatroid or Zeldavania interchangeably, with the Zelda series recognized as following the same formula.
+As this neologism started to be adopted, Igarashi stated that Symphony of the Night was more inspired by Zelda, not Metroid, although he stated that Metroidvania "fits very well".
+Other figures in the game industry have since used Zeldavania interchangeably, with the Zelda series recognized as following the same formula.